ShortCircuit: AlphaZero-Driven Circuit Design: Introduction

-Generating AIGs poses significant challenges, primarily due to the double exponential growth of the search space with the number of Boolean function inputs.
-This vast search space renders traditional ML methods ineffective for optimal AIG generation.
+Such a vast search space renders traditional ML methods ineffective for optimal AIG generation.
 However, recent advances have demonstrated that, with tailored model architectures and exploration-exploitation-aware training protocols, remarkable performance can be achieved even in tasks involving such large spaces.
-Indeed, we can attribute the success of methods like AlphaGO~\cite{Silver2016AlphaGO}, AlphaZero~\cite{Silver2017AlphaZero}, AlphaFold~\cite{Jumper2021AlphaFold} and even the emergence of large language models~\cite{Devlin2019BERTPO, Kaplan2020ScalingLF, Brown2020LanguageMA} to the development of customized model architectures capturing structural properties of board games, proteins, or natural language.
+Indeed, we can attribute the success of methods like AlphaGO~\cite{Silver2016AlphaGO}, AlphaZero~\cite{Silver2017AlphaZero}, AlphaFold~\cite{Jumper2021AlphaFold} and even the emergence of large language models~\cite{Devlin2019BERTPO, Kaplan2020ScalingLF} to the development of custom model architectures capturing structural properties of board games, proteins, or language.
 Moreover, the training of these models either leverages naturally abundant data or employs specific data-augmentation and exploration-exploitation strategies to improve their performance.

+In this work, we propose \OurMethod{}, a new transformer-based architecture structurally adapted for generating AND-Inverter graphs.
+Our transformer takes logic nodes represented as truth tables as input, and each forward pass predicts the next AND node to create in order to realize a target truth table.
+Moreover, we utilize an AlphaZero policy variant to effectively navigate the large state space and discover more compact designs.